rodydavis/lit-draggable-dom/README.md

 # Lit CSS Canvas

-[Lit](https://lit.dev) Examples of how to take HTML Elements or SVG Elements as slots and render them on a canvas that can be dragged as a whole or individual items.
+[Lit](https://lit.dev) Example of how to take HTML Elements or SVG Elements as slots and render them on a canvas that can be dragged as a whole or individual items.

 You can try the demo [here](https://rodydavis.github.io/lit-css-canvas/)!